pratyakshm/WinRice/README.md

 2. Extract the contents of the ZIP file into your C: drive and launch **Start.bat**.

 ## List of tasks:
 This section contains the list of tasks that CleanWin performs.
-They're grouped in the following categories:
+They're grouped in the following categories (sorted by alphabetical order):
 <details>
 <summary>Apps</summary>
 List of apps removed: